 At Grayson, we take a multifaceted approach to identifying gifted learners.
-Recognizing that each child is unique, we seek to understand applicants’ needs and to evaluate whether or not the school is a good “fit” for each child.
+Recognizing that each child is unique, we work with you to understand your child’s individual needs and help you discover if our school is a good fit for your family.

 Young children who are highly gifted often have many different ways of showing us the way their minds work.
 Some of these include:

-We seek children who demonstrate high potential as learners.
-Some of these children may be advanced “across the board,” while others may be highly gifted in one specific area of study such as math or languages.
-We welcome both learners.
+Grayson students demonstrate high potential as learners.
+Some are advanced “across the board,” while others may be highly gifted in one specific area of study such as math or languages, while requiring support or development in other areas.

 L is a rising sixth grader who loves all things math and science, especially robotics.
 A voracious reader, she even “snuck” reading time when she was supposed to be on “cognitive rest” after a concussion, though she insists that the books she was “caught” reading weren’t very sophisticated, so it was okay.
 Her mother has described her brain as “constantly hungry” and is kept busy seeking new ways to keep her intellect satisfied because her private school’s curriculum is simply not challenging enough.
 Accordingly, by the end of fifth grade, she has taken three years of French outside of school, in addition to several years of advanced math through online courses.
 While her grades in school aren’t stellar anymore because she is so bored by the slow pace and unstimulating coursework, her test scores and a conversation about her areas of interest reveal a phenomenal ability and aptitude for learning.
 This summer, her resourceful mother has arranged for her to spend time studying at MIT and at Penn’s robotics lab for the second year in a row.